alibaba/rax/packages/mp-loader/README.md

 # mp-loader

-> A webpack loader that transform miniapp DSL stynax project to Rax vdom.
+> A webpack loader that transform mini program DSL stynax project to Rax.

 ## Install